 PE class for 2 credits (PENP 193.013, CRN= 39233) offered every FALL by Physical Education Program (PENP) at UNM.
 Class meets on Tues/Thurs from 4-5.45pm in Johnson Center (Auxiliary Gym).
 Open to both male and female students;

 no prior experience necessary.
 Intermediate level students also encouraged to sign up.
 Occasional guests welcome.
 Uniform (gi) REQUIRED of ALL students.
 See instructor for details.
 CAP=45

 PE class for 2 credits offered every SPRING by Physical Education Program (PENP) at UNM.
 Class meets

 Tues\Thurs from 4-5.45p in Johnson Center (Auxiliary Gym).
-Open to both male and female students with prior experience in a classically-based jujutsu or taijutsu system.
-Holders of a brown belt in judo, aikido
+Open to both male and female undergraduate/graduate students with prior experience in any traditionally-based martial art.
+You may sign up for PENP 193.005, CRN=35807.
+CAP =30

 Certification and Insurance Requirements in Wa Shin Ryu Jujutsu

 The System of Wa Shin Ryu Jujutsu and Teaching Licenses